 The bus will leave from Seton Hall at 8am with arrival back to Seton Hall at about 5:30 (or a little earlier, if traffic cooperates).
-The day will include a tour of Independence Hall followed by a few hours to explore on your own.
+The day will include a tours of Independence Hall and of a Revolutionary Era home, followed by a few hours to explore on your own.
 For more information about Independence Hall and its vicinity, go to About Independence Hall

 Cathedral of St. John the Divine

 Nova, Nova: Christmas Star (mixed voices and instruments).
 Early Music New York continues its annual holiday tradition in the grand Cathedral of Saint John the Divine with this stirring program of seasonal carols and motets from the Middle Ages and Renaissance.

 This event may be particularly interesting to students in the 3rd Colloquium (HONS2103) and they will have first preference for this trip.
 Other Honors Program students (and Honors Alumni) who wish to participate should contact Maisie Mountcastle to see about the possibility of being included.